Explore this resource

 It is recommended that staff read Tackling sectarianism: An overview of resources and use the Timeline professional learning resource as preparation for delivering this anti-sectarian resource.

-How to use this learning and assessment resource to improve practice
+How to use this resource

 This resource pack provides practitioners with the necessary tools to achieve four key outcomes:

-- Promote inclusion, tolerance and understanding;
+- promote inclusion, tolerance and understanding

-- Address prejudice, discrimination, bigotry and hate behaviours;
+- address prejudice, discrimination, bigotry and hate behaviours

-- Encourage personal and social responsibility;
+- encourage personal and social responsibility

-- Create a positive impact through community sport.
+- create a positive impact through community sport

 The pack has been designed so that practitioners can easily adapt workshops to best suit the needs of the client group, from young children to adults.